How to Track Customer Sentiment and Become a Master of Emotion

 With the growth of social media over the past few years, it can be overwhelming to track, albeit necessary.
 Thankfully tools exist now to help you out, like Sprout Social .
-With this software solution, you can define keywords as negative, positive or neutral to help you search through comments.
-You can also categorize comments (for example, “customer service”) so you know which ones to respond to.
+With professional software for sentiment analysis, you can define keywords as negative, positive or neutral to help you search through comments.
+You can also categorize comments (for example, “customer service”) so you know which ones to respond quickly to.

-If you’re a larger company and concerned more with overall sentiment, Quick Search by Talkwalker is a good option that will also show you sentiment over time and let you compare to your competitors.
+If you’re a larger company and concerned more with overall sentiment, Talkwalker is a good option that will also show you sentiment over time and let you compare to your competitors.

 Generally, anything that your customers are saying about you can be classified as feedback.
 But it’s more personal (and likely more valuable) when customers choose to contact you directly to express their opinions privately via phone, email or live chat .

 Customer satisfaction metrics help you track customer sentiments from these direct lines of communication.
 Like in the case of reviews, the quantitative information (the number your customer gave you on a scale of 1-10, number of stars, etc.) should help you interpret the qualitative information (written), which is overall the more valuable feedback you’re searching for.